hl7-eu/xShare/input/pagecontent/usage-scenarios.md

-### Business Scenarios

-This page describes a set of business scenarios associated to the xShare yellow button

-#### Patient Empowered by His Data: Using It for a Second Opinion
+### Patient Empowered by His Data: Using It for a Second Opinion

 - **A patient, Tom, opens the hospital's official mobile app to access his medical records.**
 - Using a secure two-factor authentication process, Tom logs in to the app, confirming his identity.